More In This Category

 Having a lawyer guide a personal representative when administering an estate is essential.
 As a personal representative, there are legal duties to both the beneficiaries of the estate and its creditors.
 Without a clear understanding of these responsibilities and the steps that need to be taken, mistakes can occur, potentially resulting in personal liability.
 Hiring an attorney ensures that the personal representative knows what actions to take, when to take them, and how to handle the estate properly.

 Niles, IL estates & probate attorney Dana Zivkovich discusses whether you should hire a lawyer to help you carry out your duties as a personal representative.
-It is essential for a personal representative to have a lawyer’s guidance when administering an estate.
-The personal representative has legal duties to both the beneficiaries and the creditors of the estate.
-Without a clear understanding of these responsibilities and the required steps, mistakes can occur, potentially leading to personal liability.
-Hiring an attorney helps ensure that the personal representative understands what actions to take, when to take them, and how to manage the estate correctly.
+She emphasizes that having a lawyer guide a personal representative through the administration of an estate is essential.
+A personal representative carries legal responsibilities to both the beneficiaries of the estate and its creditors.
+Without a clear understanding of these duties and the proper steps to follow, mistakes can occur, potentially leading to personal liability.
+With the assistance of an attorney, the personal representative gains clarity on the required actions, appropriate timelines, and the correct procedures to ensure the estate is handled properly.